-- Smoking in Budapest is more common than in Madison. - Locals are generally fairly understanding of international students' inability to speak Hungarian. - Locals' accents are sometimes difficult to understand. - "Gypsies"-a derogatory term used to refer to a group of people of which 90% are Romani-are often on Budapest streets soliciting money.
+- Smoking in Budapest is more common than in Madison/the US - There is no free water or toilets - Tipping is included in bills - Locals are generally fairly understanding of international students' inability to speak Hungarian. - Locals' accents are sometimes difficult to understand. - "Gypsies"-a derogatory term used to refer to a group of people of which 90% are Romani-are often on Budapest streets soliciting money.
 Locals are generally fairly racist towards this group. - Homelessness affects a fairly large portion of Hungarians who live in Budapest. - Budapest, in general, feels safer than Madison.